What Is Hib Disease?

 What Happens in the Event of an Outbreak?

-In the event of an outbreak, public health officials will determine who is at risk and vaccinate people.
+If an outbreak happens, public health officials will determine who is at risk.
+They will vaccinate people.

 WHERE CAN I GET MORE INFORMATION?